Vyral/brett-jennings-recruiting/_posts/2020-04-15-bring-calm-to-clients-in-times-of-crisis.md

 ---
 layout: post
-title: How to Reassure Clients Amid COVID-19
+title: Bring Calm to Clients in Times of Crisis
 date: 2020-04-15 21:25:00
 tags:
   - Buyer Prospects